Girls Who Drive.

 By visualizing yourself doing things like starting the car correctly, checking your mirrors, and taking the appropriate steps at road signs, you give yourself yet another chance to practice, without actually getting into a vehicle.

-This is called mental rehearsal and it has been proven to enhance performance.
+This is called mental rehearsal, and it’s been proven to enhance performance.

 You can also visualize yourself passing your exam, taking your driver’s license photo, buying your first car, and doing all the other exciting things that come with driving.